fatihdumanli/onen0te-cli/README.md

 - Use aliases to quick access your sections
 - Browse in your notes
 - Search in notebooks
+- Display notes on the web browser
+- Display notes on the Onenote client

 # Installation
 This tool is written in Go.
 Run the command below to install the Onenote CLI.